TLDXDFQ/GNN/README.md

 # GNN
-dectet the attrack of ddos by GNN
+detect the attrack of ddos by GNN